zootedme/zootedme.github.io/_posts/2020-11-15-what-to-sell-online.md

 ---
+layout: post
 title: Questions to ask to find out what you can sell online
-date: '2020-11-15 00:00:00 +0000'
 image: assets/images/sell-online.png
-comments: true
-layout: post
+categories:
+  - Blog
+  - Online
 toc: true
 beforetoc: Money to be made online is no secret.
 The e-commerce industry has ballooned since the first online purchases back in 1994, with some sources estimating that companies in the United States would bring in nearly
-categories:
-- Blog
-- Online
+author: jeff
+date: 2020-11-15 00:00:00 +0000
+comments: true
 ---

 Money to be made online is no secret.
 The e-commerce industry has ballooned since the first online purchases back in 1994, with some sources estimating that companies in the United States would bring in nearly [$375 million](https://www.statista.com/statistics/272391/us-retail-e-commerce-sales-forecast/) in e-commerce revenue in 2020.